 Click the buttons to see some examples of physical, behavioral, and systemic hazards.

-To remember the five hazard areas, just remember the acronym:
+To remember the three hazard categories, just use the following acronym:

-To identify and control hazards in the workplace, two basic strategies are used: the walk-around safety inspection and the job hazard analysis (JHA).
-The most common strategy is the walk-around inspection, and we'll cover that strategy first.
+To identify hazards in the workplace, the most common strategy is the walk-around inspection, and we'll cover this strategy first.
 Here are some important points to remember about safety inspections: